 Low-profile memory isn’t a thing anymore.
 Sure, there’s the DDR4 VLP (Very Low Profile) specification that sets the height of the module at 18.75mm (0.738in).
-But, VLP DDR4 modules are usually reserved for servers and other industrial uses.
-This is why our best low-profile RAM list had to have an upper height limit, and we’ve decided to set it at 37mm.
-Let’s explain why.
+However, VLP DDR4 modules are usually reserved for servers and other industrial uses.
+Most RAM sticks used in consumer-grade PCs are much taller.

 T-Force memory modules are known for their lavish designs with tons of RGB and modules looking like they’ll spread their wings and fly as soon as your case fans reach their max RPM.
 But the Vulcan Z series features a down-to-earth design that still looks stunning, has zero RGB, and has a height of only 32mm.

 You can choose between three heat spreader colors (gray, red, and yellow camo), with the capacity ranging from 16GB to 64GB.
 Frequencies range from 3000MHz to 3600MHz.
 Primary latencies aren’t wild, but despite this, modules are solid overclockers.

-HyperX Fury memory height is set at 34.1mm and isn’t the shortest RAM on the market, but it’s short enough to include it on this list.
+HyperX Fury memory height is set at 34.1mm, and while it isn’t the shortest RAM on the market, it’s short enough for us to include it on this list.
 We like the HyperX Fury because it’s available worldwide.

 Fury isn’t the fastest memory around, it has average latencies, and it isn’t great at overclocking.
-But it’s a great choice if you need lots of it or if you need low-profile DDR4 memory and you can’t find any other kit featured here.
+However, it’s a great choice if you need lots of it or if you need low-profile DDR4 memory and you can’t find any other kit featured here.

 G.Skill is probably the most popular memory manufacturer globally, but their low-profile DDR4 memory support is practically non-existent.
 Almost all of their memory modules are at least 40mm tall, too tall to find a place on this list.

-Now, this is an older product targeted towards the budget market.
+Now, this is an older product targeted toward the budget market.
 In other words, don’t expect crazy fast performance or great overclocking potential.
 But, with the module height of only 31.2mm, this is a pretty solid pick for SFF builds.